tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/dreams-and-visions/order-of-the-awakened-soul-initiation.md

 ---
+tags: [source]
-{title: Order of the Awakened Soul Initiation}
+title: Order of the Awakened Soul Initiation
 ---

 # Order of the Awakened Soul Initiation